top of page

 How it all got started....

-Growing up, there was one constant in my life that never wavered.
-The sound of tools clinking, the faint smell of motor oil & gas, and the sight of my dad smiling as he worked in the auto shop he built beside our house in Lewisburg, TN.
+Growing up, there was one constant in my life.
+The sound of tools, the smell of oil & gas, and my dad working in the garage he had built beside our home in Lewisburg, TN.

-The shop wasn’t much, just a single-car detached garage with a collection of tools and parts scattered all around, but to me, it was everything.
-It was where my love for vintage cars was born and nurtured.
-The centerpiece of that little shop was a stunning piece of history, a 1937 Dodge Pickup that my sister and I named “Ole Dumb”.
-We always would ask him “Are you working on that Old Dumb truck again?” and so, the name was born.
-It wasn’t much to look at when he first brought it home though.
-He and I rode all the way back from Lawrenceburg, TN with nothing between us and the road because the floor pans were completely rusted out.
-The truck was just a rusty shell with faded paint and missing parts, but to my dad, it was a diamond in the rough.
-And soon, it became a new member of our family.
+The shop was a single-car detached garage with a collection of tools and truck parts sitting all around, but to me, it was everything.
+It was where my love for vintage cars was born.
+The centerpiece of his shop was a stunning piece of history, a 1937 Dodge Pickup that my sister and I named “Ole Dumb”.
+She and I would always ask him “Are you working on that Old Dumb truck again?” and so the name was born.
+It wasn’t much to look at when he first brought it home.
+He and I actually rode all the way back from Lawrenceburg, TN with nothing between us and the road but some rusted out non-existent floor pans.
+The truck was just a rusty shell with faded paint and some missing parts, but to my dad, it was a diamond in the rough.
+And soon, it became a member of our whole family.

-I still remember the first time he asked me to help.
-I couldn’t have been more than nine years old and I didn’t know a wrench from a screwdriver.
-But Dad explained what every tool was with excitement.
-This was just the beginning.
+I still remember the first time he asked me to help him.
 All those hours in the shop weren’t just about restoring a truck, they were about us.
 We’d talk about everything from his childhood to my dreams of playing baseball in the bigs.
-He'd bring up stories behind all the vintage cars he use to own and the road trips he used to take.
-His face would light up and he would laugh as if he were reliving those moments all over again.
+He'd bring up stories of all the vintage cars he use to work on and all the road trips he had been on.
+He would laugh every time as if he were reliving those moments all over again.
 By the time he finished "Ole Dumb", it wasn’t just an old truck anymore.
-It was a masterpiece full of memories, built with laughter, frustration, lessons, and a whole lot of love.
+It was a masterpiece full of memories built with laughter, frustration, lessons learned, and a whole lot of love.

 Now I own and operate Old Body Customs, and at the heart of our shop is "Ole Dumb", the 1937 Dodge Pickup my dad left me when he passed in 2017.
-It’s more than just a truck, it’s a constant reminder of where it all began.
-The business tagline, “Bridging the worlds of timeless tradition and contemporary innovation,” reflects our mission to honor the classic beauty of vintage vehicles like my dad did, while seamlessly integrating modern performance & technology that we’ve all come to love, appreciate and depend on.
+It’s a constant reminder of where it all began.
+Our business tagline, “Bridging the worlds of timeless tradition and contemporary innovation,” reflects our mission to honor the classic beauty of vintage vehicles like my dad, while seamlessly integrating modern performance & technology that we’ve all come to love, appreciate and depend on.

 I can’t help but smile knowing that my love for vintage cars will always be tied to the man who made it all possible.
-Knowing that he's looking down on me proudly for keeping the tradition alive.
+I know he's looking down on me proudly for keeping the tradition alive.
 Thank you dad, I love you and miss you every day.

 Neill Jobe